 If students and parents of dependent students utilize the IRS Data Retrieval tool while completing the FAFSA, this could reduce the number of documents required.
-Beginning February 1, this tool transfers tax data directly from the IRS.
+Beginning the first week of February, this tool transfers tax data directly from the IRS.
 In general, if you filed your taxes electronically, the IRS Data Retrieval Tool will be available in approximately 2-3 weeks.
 If you filed a paper tax return, it may take 6-8 weeks for the information to be available via the IRS Data Retrieval Tool.

 Here's how it works:

 - If you indicate the federal tax return has already been completed, an information box will ask if certain situations apply.
 These situations are used to determine eligibility for the IRS Data Retrieval.

 - If you are eligible to use the IRS Data Retrieval, you will be asked your PIN and you must click Link to IRS.

 - The IRS will ask a series of questions to verify you are the taxpayer.

 - Once you have verified your identity and the tax information is available, you must click Transfer Now for the data to populate the FAFSA.
 If you make any changes to this data, the Financial Aid Office may require you submit a tax transcript.

 If the IRS Data Retrieval is unavailable during the initial filing of the FAFSA, you can update this information at a later date.

 For step by step instructions, watch this video:

 When the Financial Aid Office requests documents, it is important to submit these documents in a timely manner.
 Any documents which are incomplete or illegible will be returned to the student.
 If our office needs additional information after reviewing the documents, an email or letter will be sent to the student.